HeviDevi/MTD-Mark-That-Down/READMEactual.md

 ## Description

-This application aims to strealine the process of creating a README.md file for any developer.
+This application aims to streamline the process of creating a README.md file for any developer.

 ## Features